huma-engineering/huma-docs/data-collection/modules/bespoke-questionnaire/telehealth-survey-01.md

 Choose between 1 and 5

-#### 3. Seeing my health information and study progress on the App will make me feel more motivated to complete the study
+#### 3. Seeing my health information and study progress on the Huma App will make me feel more motivated to complete the study

 Choose between 1 and 5

-#### 4. Seeing my health information and study progress on the App will make me feel more motivated to take my medication
+#### 4. Seeing my health information and study progress on the Huma App will make me feel more motivated to take my medication

 Choose between 1 and 5